-Remember, an application form is your 'personal marketing brochure' - you are trying to persuade the selector that they have to interview you.
+Remember, an application form is your 'personal marketing brochure' - you are trying to persuade the selector that they should interview you.

 Application form questions require you to be self aware and to think about your skills and how you have developed these from your study, work experience, interests and activities.

 If you are completing an application form for postgraduate study, see Applying for further study.

 Preparation is vital before you start to complete your application form.
-You have to find out everything you can about the job and research the organisation to which you are applying, but you also have to analyse yourself.
+You have to find out as much as you can about the position and research the organisation to which you are applying, but you also have to analyse yourself.

 Prepare a list of what the job requires and ask yourself if you possess the necessary skills.
-Think of examples of where you have demonstrated these skills, perhaps in a vacation or part-time job, when undertaking a voluntary activity or within your academic course.
+Think of examples of when you have demonstrated these skills, perhaps in a vacation or part-time job, when undertaking a voluntary activity or within your academic course.